nicholassm/disruptor-rs/README.md

             }
         });
     });
-}// At this point, the Producers instances go out of scope and when the
- // processors are done handling all events then the Disruptor is dropped
+    // At this point, the Producer instance goes out of scope and when the processor is done handling all events, the Disruptor is dropped as well
- // as well.
+}
 ```

 ## Processors with State